-Supplementary Materials

-Readings from the primary literature will be assigned on occasion.
-These articles will be posted on Blackboard for you to download and print.

 Course Description

-The course will focus on the experimentation in primarily advanced neurophysiology.
+The course will focus on the experimentation in primarily neurophysiology with some emphasis in muscle physiology.
 Generation of receptor potentials in sensory neurons will be measured as well as action potentials in axons.
 Pharmacological experimentation of ionotropic and metabotropic receptors subtypes and second messengers signaling will be conducted.
 The key role of ion channels and transporters in regulation of the membrane potential will be covered in great detail.
 The concept of electrochemical equilibrium will be introduced and quantitative description of the equilibrium membrane potential will include discussion of Goldman and Nernst equations and their applications.
 The mechanisms of action potential generation, as a result of synaptic and receptor stimulation within a neural cell, will be measured in terms of voltage gated ion channels.

 The mechanisms of neuron-neuron communication through electrical and chemical synapses will be examined in live preparations.
+The function of gap junction ion channels will be examined and measured at electrical synapses.
+The complex intracellular mechanisms controlling neurotransmitter release at the chemical synapses will be examined.
+The proteins participating in the SNARE complex, involved in the synaptic vesicles fusion, as well as the molecular machinery involved in synaptic vesicles recycling will be emphasized along with quantal analysis of synaptic transmission.
 The historical introduction of the quantal hypothesis and its experimental conformation will be covered.
 Synaptic plasticity will be covered up to the latest discoveries in the field.

 Course Objectives

 By the end of this course, you should: